Merrick Boulevard buses: Q5

-The Q5 begins at Bay A of the Jamaica Center Bus Terminal, traveling southeast down the entire length of Merrick Boulevard in Queens.
+The Q5 begins at Bay A of the Jamaica Center Bus Terminal, traveling southeast down nearly the entire length of Merrick Boulevard in Queens.
+On weekdays, buses terminate at 233rd Street, with weekday service to Green Acres Mall being provided by the Q87 east of that point.
+On weekends, Q5 buses run to Green Acres Mall.
 At the county line, the route turns south along Hook Creek Boulevard to Conduit Avenue.
-The full-time route turns west a short distance along Sunrise Highway (which runs between South Conduit Avenue and the Long Island Rail Road Atlantic Branch at this location), terminating at the Rosedale LIRR station at Francis Lewis Boulevard.
-These buses reenter service towards Jamaica via Francis Lewis Boulevard and Brookville Boulevard.
-This was the original Q5 route, also known as the Rosedale Station Line.
 The Green Acres branch travels east along Conduit Avenue, which becomes the Sunrise Highway in Nassau County, then makes a clockwise loop around the Green Acres Mall, terminating at the parking structure at West Circle Drive.
-Q5 Limited buses make all stops east of Springfield Boulevard, running to or from the Rosedale LIRR station.

-When limited-stop service operates, most local buses in the peak direction terminate at 231st Street and Merrick Boulevard (near Francis Lewis Boulevard, Brookville Boulevard and the Belt Parkway), with some service to or from Green Acres.
-Midday and reverse-peak buses alternate between Rosedale and Green Acres.
-On weekends except late nights, all Q5 buses travel to and from Green Acres.
+Q85, Q86, Q87, and Q89

-Q85
+The Q85 and Q89 begin at Bay B of the Jamaica Center Bus Terminal, while the Q86 and Q87 begin at Bay A. All four routes are rush routes, making limited stops on the portions of the routes that operate on Merrick Boulevard; the Q86 and Q87 make local stops on Merrick Boulevard east of Springfield Boulevard.
+All four routes run seven days a week.
+The Q85 runs 24 hours a day every day.
+The Q86 does not run on weekend nights, and the Q89 does not run at night on any day of the week.